Illinois Northern Railroad: Trackage

 A yard with a freight house and engine servicing facilities was at the southwest corner of Western Ave. and 26th St. Immediately west, across a major north-south rail corridor, was the 26th St. switch yard.
 Connections to the north-south corridor were made here.
 Later the International Harvester Tractor Factory was built south of this yard.

 There were a number of on-line businesses on the diagonal section between Sacramento Ave. and Central Park Ave.
 Then the north and south section made connections with several main rail lines from the north end of their 33rd St. switch yard.
 Then the line crossed the Chicago Sanitary Canal on a twin-track through-truss swinging bridge.
 South of the bridge the line made connections with two railroads and then entered the Corwith Yard.

 The McCormick Works, the primary reason the railroad was incorporated, was just east of the service yard on the southeast corner of Western Ave. and Blue Island Ave. (a diagonal street which ends at 26th St. and Western Ave.).
 The McCormick complex had both mainline and switching tracks.
 The Illinois Northern leased a short distance of main and yard track northeast along Blue Island Ave. between Western Ave. and Hoyne Ave. from the Burlington Railroad (now BNSF Railway).

 When the Harvester Works was closed in the 1950s, much of the area was redeveloped into a new industrial park.
 Much of the plant trackage east of Western Avenue was reconfigured at this time.
 Several new warehouses were built.
 Two of these warehouses are still served by rail today.
 This relatively new trackage would be served by the Illinois Northern and later Santa Fe from Corwith Yard.
 Sometime after Santa Fe and Burlington Northern merged to form BNSF, the diamond with the Panhandle at 26th and Western was removed.
 BNSF could now service the easternmost former Illinois Northern trackage from the former BN/CB&Q Western Avenue Yard along with the adjacent Lumber District trackage.
 This arrangement would remain with BNSF and the Central Illinois Railway Company operating the Illinois Northern and Lumber District trackage as separate leads with no physical connection.

 East of Hoyne Ave. the Illinois Northern had trackage rights on the Burlington line along Blue Island Ave. to Lincoln (now Wolcott) Ave.

 As of 2020 no track between Western Ave. and the Sanitary Canal remained.
-The trackage east of Western Avenue remains to service Domino Sugar near 31st and Western.
+The trackage east of Western Avenue remains to service Domino Sugar near 31st and Western and the Sims Metal Management scrapyard at 2500 S. Paulina Street.